A Purpose Connected To History

 Upholding Don Pedro’s Revolutionary Legacy

 Of course, the legacy of Don Pedro cannot be discussed without also discussing armed struggle and the armed groups that developed in Puerto Rico through his influence.
-Just like groups mentioned previously, armed groups inspired by Don Pedro’s legacy would also be formed in the years before he passed away, though many more would be developed after.
-In his book focusing on Filiberto Ojeda Ríos, a Puerto Rican revolutionary killed by the FBI on September 23, 2005, and the Revolutionary Independence Movement in Arms (MIRA), an organization Ojeda Ríos helped to form, author Álvaro M. Rivera Ruiz wrote that Don Pedro was “ideologically and emotionally reincarnated in this generation of combatants.”
-Rivera Ruiz also points out the main difference between the strategy of the Nationalist Party and these new armed groups, writing, “the former made a direct confrontation with the regime, while the second opted for a clandestine struggle, as a security mechanism.”
-Another group formed by Ojeda Ríos, in 1976, and believed to be active today, is the Boricua Popular Army-Macheteros.
+Just like groups mentioned previously, armed groups inspired by Don Pedro’s legacy were also formed in the years before his transition, with many more developing after.
+In his book focusing on Filiberto Ojeda Ríos and the Movimiento Independentista Revolucionario Armado (MIRA), author Álvaro M. Rivera Ruiz wrote that Don Pedro was “ideologically and emotionally reincarnated in this generation of combatants.”
+Rivera Ruiz also pointed out the main difference between the strategy of the Nationalist Party and these new armed groups, writing, “the former made a direct confrontation with the regime, while the second opted for a clandestine struggle, as a security mechanism.”
+The next group formed by Ojeda Ríos, in 1976, and which continues to be active today, is the Ejército Popular Boricua-Macheteros.

 Just like Don Pedro, members of these armed groups also faced prison terms for seditious conspiracy.
-As an example, the Armed Forces of National Liberation (FALN), a group formed in the United States that emerged in 1974, had fourteen members arrested and charged with seditious conspiracy between 1980 and 1983.
-Most of these FALN members were released 19 years later in 1999 when U.S. President Bill Clinton granted them clemency, with Oscar López Rivera being the last one to be released when his sentence was commuted by U.S. President Barack Obama in 2017 after he had served 36 years in prison.
+As an example, the Fuerzas Armadas de Liberación Nacional (FALN), a group based in the U.S. that emerged in 1974, had fourteen members arrested and charged with seditious conspiracy between 1980 and 1983.
+Most of these FALN members were released in 1999, after serving 16-19 years in prison, when U.S. President Bill Clinton granted them clemency.
+Oscar López Rivera was the last to be released, his sentence being commuted by U.S. President Barack Obama in 2017 after he had served 36 years in prison.

 - El Independentismo En Puerto Rico: Su Pasado, Su Presente Y Su Porvenir, by Juan Mari Brás (Editorial Cepa, 1984).